 9. Waiting for your Washington Notary Public Commission Certificate in the mail.

 How can I start the Washington notary application process to become a Washington notary?

-To become a Washington notary, please follow the instructions listed on the previous section on "How to become a Washington notary".
+To become a Washington notary, please follow the instructions listed on the previous section.
 Click here for more information on how to become a Washington notary, and read our Washington law section.
-More information can found at the Washington Secretary of State's website.
+More information can be found at the Washington Secretary of State's website.